Why does mold make us sick?

 The problem with mold is that it can make your immune system think it is under attack all the time.
 This is where things go bad.

 These are the known toxic mold strains.
-Consult with a mold expert to determine the “mold load” of each that is acceptable.
+Please call us or consult with an expert to determine the acceptable "mold load" in your home.

 Aspergillus

 Common indoor and outdoor mold.
-Can cause respiratory infections and produces mycotoxins like aflatoxins.
+Can cause respiratory in high counts infections and produces mycotoxins like aflatoxins.

 Penicillium